-My vision for Commerce City neighborhoods is a holistic approach to development where there is attainable housing, small business growth, access to clean land, water and air, quality education , careers with living wages, affordable housing, cultural activity, and community development.
+My vision for Commerce City is a holistic approach to development where there is attainable housing, small business growth, access to clean land, water and air, quality education , careers with living wages, affordable housing, cultural activity, and community development.

-Growtth needs to be inclusive and housing policies should benefit residents and not just real estate developers.
+Growth needs to be inclusive and housing policies should benefit residents equally with real estate developers.
 Growth needs to be responsible.

-Commerce City needs affordable home ownership and rentals, down payment assistance, and home counseling.
+Commerce City needs affordable housing and rentals, and expanded down payment assistance programs and counseling.

 Small Business Development

 Commerce City has historically been a victim of exposure to high levels of pollution whether from the Rocky Mountain Arsenal in the past and now Suncor Energy and possible fracking as the Regional Operating Agreement will allow fracking industry in Commerce City.
-Little has been done by state and local governments to address the issue of Suncor emitting 25,000 pounds of hydrogen cyanide gas and other dangerous pollutants blown into the air above the City.
+Little has been done by state and Commerce City government to address the issue of hydrogen cyanide gas and other dangerous pollutants blown into the air above the City.
 Little has been done to address oil and gas pollution until I was quoted in a Denver Post article expressing my concern about the problem.

-Climate change and public health are inseperable when we plan for improved health, we must do our part to address climate change.
+Climate change and public health are inseparable when we plan for improved health, we must do our part to address climate change.

-A unseen bond that brings people together and it is critical we help communities preserve their culture.
-Commerce City is a culturally diverse community and this is our strength and what makes Commerce City unique.
+A unseen bond that brings people together, and it is critical we help our community preserve their culture.
+Commerce City is a very diverse community which is our strength and what makes Commerce City unique.

-I've overcome many challenges and adversities in my life as a person of color, and have overcome with perseverance and hard work.
-I know what it takes to succeed with integrity this will reflect in my work to make Commerce City successful.
+I've overcome many challenges and adversities in my life primarily growing up a person of color and poor.
+I have overcome with perseverance and hard work.
+I know what it takes to succeed with integrity and this will reflect in my work to make Commerce City successful.

 The Mile High Kennel Club redevelopment project is over due by a couple of years.
 I will make it a priority to address why this project has been delayed and what is the best practice to move the work forward to implementation.